-If you hear people talking about their J-Ness or their introversion, and you have no idea if they're talking horoscopes, food allergies, or DNA profiles -- make an appointment to talk with someone in the life planning office.
+If you hear people talking about their J-Ness or their introversion, and you have no idea if they're talking horoscopes, food allergies, or DNA profiles -- make an appointment to talk with someone in the career development and calling office.
 Ask to take the various personality and interest tests they have available.
 These resources might help you pinpoint potential career choices.
-If nothing else, at least you will be able to discuss just how your RA is sooo not a P.

 The Counseling Center